XCSoar/XCSoar/doc/build.rst

 shared folder at ``/xcsoar-host-src`` in the VM.
 For performance reasons, it is not recommended to compile directly in this folder.
-A git clone of this directory is automatically created in the home directory (`` /xcsoar-src``), which should be used instead.
-In this git clone, the XSoar source directory on the host is preconfigured as a git remote named “host”, and the XCSoar master directory is preconfigured as a remote named “master”.
+A git clone of this directory is automatically created in the home directory (``~/xcsoar-src``), which should be used instead.
+In this git clone, the XCSoar source directory on the host is preconfigured as a git remote named “host”, and the XCSoar master directory is preconfigured as a remote named “master”.